interaction-lab/android-web-launcher/README.md

 STEPS TO ADD A NEW ACTIVITY TO THE LAUNCHER:

+A) Read if number of activities less than 6:

+1. Add an image of size around 320x320px as the logo for that activity, should also contain the name of the activity if there is a need to display that.
+This image needs to be added to the directory './app/src/main/res/drawable/'

+2. In './app/src/main/res/values/strings.xml' add an entry of the form
+	<string name="url_activityX">YOUR_CUSTOM_URL</string>
+as can be seen in that file.
+'X' is again the number of the activity you are adding.
+YOUR_CUSTOM_URL is the URL that that imagebutton must point to.

+B) Read if number of activites more than 6:

 1. Add an image of size around 320x320px as the logo for that activity, should also contain the name of the activity if there is a need to display that.
 This image needs to be added to the directory './app/src/main/res/drawable/'

 2. Name it 'activity<X>.png' where you should replace <X> with the number of that activity, e.g. 'activity2.png'